MarcZenn/CommonSenseDiet---App/README.md

 # CommonSenseDiet- A Simple Web-App
-Version 1.0 12/17/2015
+Version 1.0 12/17/2015 - Beta
-CURRENTLY UNDER CONSTRUCTION

 # What Is It?

-The CommonSenseDiet website is the simplest way to know if a certain food or dish is healthy for you (or not healthy for you) with a simple yes or no...thats it.
+The CommonSenseDiet website is the simplest way to know if a certain food or dish is healthy for you (or not healthy for you) with a simple yes or no answer...thats it.
 Nothing more.
 Simply look up your foods/meals and get a YES or NO response.

 Eating right is simple...Don't eat junk.